 Japanese culture and language both place extreme importance on politeness and hierarchy in social and business conversations.

-It becomes imperative to understand when to use the formal tone (Keigo) and the informal tone (Kudaketa Nihongo).
+Understanding when to use the formal tone (Keigo) and the informal tone (Kudaketa Nihongo) becomes imperative.

 In a business setting, Keigo can get tricky.
-Still, listening and practicing will help you identify and use the tones correctly.
+Still, listening and practicing will help you correctly identify and use the tones.

 Some easy aspects of the language